 When the goosebumps-harboring wind cleared the smoke away like the flustered dusting of a hand, the Seer was gone.
 It appeared that even she, the one who deliberately gave no name and hid her direction, could not even trust fellow witches anymore.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SayHiDesteryWrite a Review